Sakura thought she was out of tears.

 “Of course we can.
 I understand your choices, whatever pain they have caused me.
 Once I am cured and free, we can begin building true trust between us.”

 Giovanni closes his eyes, breath coming out in a near silent rush.
-He’s focused on something, though what it is Tahu can’t begin to guess (so frustrating!), and he’s glad he was told to engage his shield so he isn’t tempted to reach out, only to feel that void again.
+He’s focused on something, though what it is Tahu can’t begin to guess (so frustrating!), and he mentally reaches out, only to feel that void again.

 Is it even remotely like what he feels when a renegade says they would toe the line, if spared?

 Giovanni’s eyes open.
-He watches his creation a moment longer, as if contemplating feelings that just… won’t… change.
+He watches his creation a moment longer, face absent any expression.

-And then he presses the button beside the pod that would terminate Mewtwo’s life.
+And then he presses the button beside him that would terminate Mewtwo’s life.

 Instead of poisons flooding the pod, Mewtwo simply disappears from inside it.
 The rest of the room flickers on the monitor, fading back into the bare whiteness of the holochamber.
-Giovanni sits still as the simulation ends yet again, finger finally leaving the empty air where the button was.
+Giovanni sits still as the simulation ends, finger finally leaving the empty air where the button was.

-Tahu watches as Giovanni sits for another minute in that white, empty room, then stands and leaves the chamber.
+But he doesn’t stand.
+Tahu watches as Giovanni sits for another minute in that white, empty room, gaze distant, before the leader finally gets up and leaves to rejoin him.

-The Viridian Gym leader takes a handkerchief from his suit pocket and wipes sweat from his forehead as he rejoins Tahu.
+The Viridian Gym leader takes a handkerchief from his suit pocket and wipes sweat from his forehead.
 The psychic barely notices, still thinking of what he saw.

 “Do you understand?”
 Giovanni eventually asks.